JessicaBarnett/JessicaBarnett.github.io/content/template.md

 - fill in all fields in the yml
   - `details` & `media` are only required if you want a more-info page
   - see `/src/types/data-types.ts > ProjectT` for type definition + optional fields
+  - put `<SLIDER>` somewhere in the markdown area to indicate where the mobile slider should be situated.
   - delete this note block
 - when finished, remember `npm run ProjectGen`, which will turn this file into a json object in `data/projects.json`